-As part of the project I have decided to put on boxing classes specifically for people suffering with mental health problems, this will give people a platform to get fit but more importantly discuss any difficulties they may be experiencing with other people in the same mindset.
+As part of the project I have decided to put on boxing classes specifically for people suffering from mental health problems, this will give people a platform to get fit but more importantly discuss any difficulties they may be experiencing with other people in the same mindset.

 The project has had a brilliant reaction so far in my local area of Sheffield with the support of some local boxing stars and gyms, I have also had interest from other cities and towns with pro boxers wanting to run their own #mentalmate boxing sessions to help people in the area.
-This project has brought so much positivity to my life and then thought of helping people who were or are in the position I once was really excites me.
+This project has brought so much positivity to my life and the thought of helping people who were or are in the position I once was really excites me.

 Daniel Barton is the founder of #mentalmate.
 Daniel decided to use his own mental health experiences to help others.